 Welcome to the Tucson Amateur Astronomy Association's Night Sky Network page.
 The TAAA has something for astronomers at all levels.
 Read on to learn more or visit our web page.
 Details for our public events can be found on our calendar.

 Our General Meetings are held on the first Friday of each month and are open to the public free of charge.
-Each meeting begins at 6:30pm with a non-technical Astronomy Essentals Lecture followed by the Invited Speaker Lecture which is most often given by a professional astronomer.
+Each meeting begins at 6:30pm and includes a lecture by an Invited Speaker and other presentations.

 Any member interested in astro-imaging is invited to participate in the Astro-Imaging Special Interest Group (AISIG) activites.
 Monthly AISIG meetings give members the opportunity to share their techniques and their images with others.
 There is no requirement that AISIG members have astrophotography equipment - some members attend just to see the shared images.

 In addition to our Special Interest Groups, TAAA membership has many other benefits.
 The foremost benefit are friendships that are sparked by our shared interest.
 Observing buddies make great friends!
 Check out our website for more about benefits of membership.

 We have two observing locations.
 The previously mentioned TIMPA site is west of Tucson about 30 minutes from downtown Tucson.
 Our Chiricahua Astronomy Complex site is located in Cochise County near Sunsites, AZ, about a 90 minute drive from downtown Tucson.